hpe-dev-incubator/hpe-dev-portal/content/blog/production-ready-object-detection-model-training-workflow-with-hpe-machine-learning-development-environment.md

 ### Download the xView dataset

-The dataset we will be using is from the [DIUx xView 2018 Challenge](https://challenge.xviewdataset.org) by U.S. National Geospatial-Intelligence Agency (NGA).
+The dataset you will be using is from the [DIUx xView 2018 Challenge](https://challenge.xviewdataset.org) by U.S. National Geospatial-Intelligence Agency (NGA).
 You will need to [create an account](https://challenge.xviewdataset.org/welcome), agree to the terms and conditions, and download the dataset manually.

 You can also [download the dataset](https://challenge.xviewdataset.org/data-download).